can3p/can3p.github.io/_posts/2018-06-03-client-writeup-merge.md

 in for the child nodes of the paragraph.

-Also, another awesome part of this api is that `serialize-object` doesn't return a string, it prints to the stream and that means that we don't need to waste our time with doing string concatenation and related housekeeping but we are still in full control of the fate of the content to be printed.
+Also, another awesome part of this api is that `serialize-object` doesn't return a string, it prints to a stream and that means that we don't need to waste our time with doing string concatenation and related housekeeping but we are still in full control of the fate of the content to be printed.